Skip to main content

 Can I export the transactions?

-Yes, from the 'Export' button you have two two options.
-You can export the report in a PDF which will include both the transactions and report summary section.
+Yes, from the 'Export' button you can export in PDF format which will include both the transactions and report summary section.